Remote Employees

 How can meetings become more meaningful and engaging?

 We could surmise endlessly.
 But if you really want to change things up, do what best practice organizations hell-bent on employee engagement do.
+Ask.

+Quick, specific and targeted employee feedback surveys are a great tool when you need to drill down on a specific topic—like business meetings.
+Confidential online Pulse Surveys are easy to implement.
+They bring issues to the table for discussions and decisions.
 And remove excuses for not acting on daily considerations that impact employee engagement – like yawn-inducing meetings – when the evidence is loud and clear.

+So, the next time you’re thinking of holding a meeting, hold off before asking yourself if there’s another way to tackle what you intend to discuss in a group.
 And give some serious thought to running organization-wide employee feedback surveys to find out the kinds of reasons, best times of day, frequency, and length of time that makes meetings a productive, engaging experience for your workforce and your bottom line.

 Share